SCRDAC Home

 A pen writing in a weekly planner

-Our next quarterly meeting will be held on October 25, 2024 at 9 a.m.
-The Teams meeting link is provided here: Teams meeting.
-The minutes of previous meetings are available under the Events page.
+Our next quarterly meeting will be held on Friday, April 11, 2025, at 9:00 a.m.
+The Teams meeting link is provided here: RDAC Quarterly Teams Meeting .
+The minutes of previous meetings are available on the Events page.
 Contact us at SCRDAC@musc.edu for more info.

 Frequently Asked Questions (FAQs)